Rent safe and private dog parks hosted by locals

 • Allow your dog to make space and choose the distance they’re comfortable at around things that make them nervous.

-• If possible, let your dog see you happily interacting with the things that make them nervous — but do not force them to get any closer than they’re comfortable with.
+• If possible, let your dog see you happily interacting with the things that make them nervous—but do not force them to get any closer than they’re comfortable with.
 When our dogs show reactive or aggressive behaviors to certain things, it’s easy for us to start feeling wary around their triggers too.
 Sometimes it helps to show our pets that we ourselves aren’t scared.

 • Reward your dog for showing appropriate calming signals (like sniffing, looking away calmly, shaking off, and showing relaxed body language) or curiosity towards their triggers.
 Food is an especially great reinforcer here, since the behavior of eating can actually be calming in and of itself.

-If your dog’s reactivity is frustration or excitement based:
+Socialization if your dog’s reactivity is frustration or excitement based:

 Many of the same things apply to both fearful and excited dogs